 Ian wrote Canal Life to mark the founding of the Canal and River Trust.
 And as (Standedge) Tunnel End has a big CRT Visitors Centre I thought the trail should reflect that.
 I contacted Ian and he concurred.

-(* Watch the poem on the CRT youtube channel and see what that means: http://youtu.be/rBYhYJTuVvg)
+(* Watch the poem on the CRT youtube channel and see what gongoozle means: http://youtu.be/rBYhYJTuVvg)

-The route I took, as captured by Viewranger:
+The route I have created, as captured by Viewranger:

 All of the poets had (or have) a mix of careers or jobs throughout their lifetime and there’s a tendency to music-making (or a great love of music) amongst them.
-And a real love of the hills and moors of the area of course.
+Two are / have been fine artists to boot.
+And I would say all have a love of the hills and moors in the area of course.

-So the ‘Poet’s Corner’ type locations are detailed below but have a look at the Viewranger file (linked above) for additional info.
+The ‘Poet’s Corner’ locations along the trail (starting at Marsden park) are detailed below but have a look at the Viewranger file (linked above) for specific information the waymarkers shown on the map graphic above.

 2. We then headed past the Mechanics Institute where the Write Out Loud poetry folks meet once a month.
 Then along the canal to Tunnel End.
 If you divert off where the woods start next to the towpath and look down to the millpond you might spot a Heron (that’s a link to David Coldwell’s poem of the same name).